s1pierro/FiberFold/README.md

 #### Succiously hit two joined triangles.

-When two joined triangles are struck successively, the edge they share is called frozen.
+When two joined triangles are struck successively, the edge they share is called frozen. if it already is, it will be unfrozen.

 internal work :